We have closed our AHEC Scholar application cycle for the 2024 – 2026 cohort.

 • SET YOURSELF APART

 Attain a nationally recognized certificate, secure a $1,000 stipend throughout your dedicated participation, and acquire a digital badge giving you access to future employment opportunities.
-These achievements will provide you with a distinct advantage in presenting your skills to potential employers, enhancing your marketability.
+These achievements will provide you with a distinct advantage in presenting your skills to residency programs and/or potential employers, enhancing your marketability.
 Furthermore, you will be featured in a publicized roster of graduating scholars, which will be shared with employers actively seeking to make new hires.

 WHO'S ELIGIBLE?